Graduate Student Grants

 • Food and refreshments.
 You must demonstrate that providing food or refreshments is necessary to effectively execute your grant project or provide educational continuation of the outreach efforts (encouraging participation, fellowship or gathering as a justification does not meet the guidelines).

-• Student travel to one conference (not to exceed $1,000 including registration) to present his/her SARE-funded research.
+• Student travel to one meeting (not to exceed $1,000 including registration) to present his/her SARE-funded research.

 Non-allowable Expenses